-For assets that mature within 3 months and money market funds, the carrying value approximates their fair value due to the short maturities of these instruments.
+For assets that mature within 3 months, the carrying value approximates their fair value due to the short maturities of these instruments.
 For longer - term assets, the contracted interest rates do not deviate significantly from the current market rates and, consequently, the fair value approximates the carrying value.